raspberrypilearning/python-style-guide/README.md

     a = lookup('a')
 ```

-A bare `except` clause will catch `SystemExit` and `KeyboardInterrupt` exceptions, making it harder to interrupt a program with `Ctrl-C`, and can disguise other problems
+A bare `except` clause will catch `SystemExit` and `KeyboardInterrupt` exceptions, making it harder to interrupt a program with `Ctrl-C`, and can disguise other problems.

 ## Comments - and naming things